jahaltom/mtDNA-Pre-term-birth-association-/Exploratory Data Analysis/Categorical/README.md

 # Initial EDA.

-For each categorical variable class, determine the number of pre-term births and normal births (PTB=1 normal=0) and the % of PTB=1
+For each categorical variable class, determine the number of pre-term births and normal births (PTB=1 normal=0) and the % of PTB=1.
+Missing data is removed.

 ```python
 import pandas as pd